CrossFacilityWorkflows/DOE-HPC-workflow-training/FireWorks/ALCF/README_installing_fireworks.md

 (fireworks) stephey@polaris-login-01:~/fireworks>
 ```

-Phew!
 FireWorks is now ready to help you run workflows.